Pramikha02/Calculator/README.md

 If you're interested in the development of this calculator application, it was built using [programming language/technology] and [framework/library].
 The source code can be found in the [GitHub repository](link_to_repository).

-## Feedback and Issues

-We value your feedback and want to improve this calculator.
-If you encounter any issues, have suggestions, or want to report a bug, please contact us at [your_email@example.com].

-## License

-This calculator application is distributed under the [License Name], which can be found in the LICENSE file.

-## Support

-If you have any questions or need assistance, please contact our support team at [support_email@example.com].

 ## Conclusion